 - Data studies with shareable images targeted at local news

 There are too many linkable audiences out there to include everyone, but there are several patterns that can be identified.
 Ask the question, is it a market aimed at older markets and/or serious topics?
 Most industries that we consider “serious” are industries with high levels of academic, medical or government interest and these industries often include people who love guides or long-form where authority is often a requirement.
 Also, keep in mind that serious industries also map to high-end news.
 There are a lot of people who fall into this category as you can see from the list below:

 There are also other patterns that include a less serious audience, the lifestyle industry.
-The lifestyle industry warrants blog posts with shareable assets that bloggers tend to share between each other and although they are not “serious”, there is still value in this.
+The lifestyle industry warrants blog posts with shareable assets that bloggers tend to share with each other and although they are not “serious”, there is still value in this.

 On a side note, business is the one “serious” market with a treasure trove of mid-tier bloggers.
 Ross had a lot of success pitching business blogs with blog posts containing shareable assets.
 This is a very beautiful intersection, as many are high DA without being news, so often the barrier to a quality link is a lot lower.

 With that being said, success is about identifying what markets also fit with your customer’s buyer persona.
 Ross suggests that by knowing who your target audience is, create great content, fueled by design, then promotions through email outreach will result in success, usually.
 The rankings of many of those assets allow scale to occur, in addition to links/value that Google will want to reward… forever.